seakayone/chat/README.md

 - Make it configurable to support different additional tools installed on the machine
 - Add support for more shells
 - Add support for other OSs

+## Know Issues

+These are known issue and will be fixed in the future:

+- Sometimes the model will not return only the command but also some explanation.
+- Very complex workflows might fail to generate the correct command.